HardisonCo/.github/international/moldova/md-health/hms-emr/index.md

 ## Integration Points

-This document outlines how HMS-EMR is integrated with md_Health systems in Moldova.
+This document outlines how HMS-EMR is integrated with md-health systems in Moldova.